AbductiveLearning/ABLkit/docs/Overview/Abductive Learning.rst

 Abductive Learning
 ==================

 Traditional supervised machine learning, e.g. classification, is predominantly data-driven.
 Here, a set of training examples :math:`\left\{\left(x_1, y_1\right), \ldots,\left(x_m, y_m\right)\right\}` is given, where :math:`x_i \in \mathcal{X}` is the :math:`i`-th training instance, :math:`y_i \in \mathcal{Y}` is the corresponding ground-truth label.
 These data are then used to train a classifier model :math:`f:
 \mathcal{X} \mapsto \mathcal{Y}` to accurately predict the unseen data.

+（可能加一张图，比如左边是ML，右边是ML+KB）

 In **Abductive Learning (ABL)**, we assume that, in addition to data as examples, there is also a knowledge base :math:`\mathcal{KB}` containing